Moroccan lamb stew has gained popularity worldwide and also within my family.

 Check if the liquid has reduced much then add more.
 In this stage add carrots, potato and chickpeas.
 Add dry fruit or sugar.
 Cover it again and cook for another ½ hr or more till the meat and veggies are tender.

 Transfer to serving bowl.
-Traditionally Moroccan stew is not garnished and served as it is.
+Traditionally Moroccan stew is not garnished but served as it is.
 So garnishing with coriander leaves is optional.

 Stew is ready to serve with hot steamed rice or Naan/Roti/Paratha.